 Here is one example:

 We continue to see people losing jobs and sponsorships based on tweets they sent years ago, often when they were teenagers.
-Now, although I don’t use Twitter in anything close to an edgy manner, I don’t feel the need to defend a tweet or like I made years ago.
+Now, although I don’t use Twitter in anything close to an edgy manner, I don’t feel the need to defend a Tweet or a Like that I made years ago.
 My opinions change.
 Things that used to be funny to me, sometimes aren’t anymore.
 I’ve changed and I continue to change.
 Where is the upside to having a permanent record of my thoughts and views from years ago to me?
 It is almost a downside risk.

 If I want to save something for archival purposes, I’ll do it here on my blog or over on INeedCoffee.
 These are my playgrounds.
 I own them.
 I can’t be kicked off these platforms.
 Both are now more than 20 years old.